famedly/hedwig/README.md

 ### Hedwig configuration:

-Please reference `config.sample.yaml` for which settings can be set.
-The configuration file needs to be named `config.yaml` The `fcm_push_max_retries` setting specifies how many attempts at pushing a notification to a device should be made before giving up and reporting the push key as dead.
+Multiple configuration files must be setup :

-Authentication against GCP is done with `gcp_auth`, you need to setup one of the 4 authentication methods listed [here](https://github.com/djc/gcp_auth/blob/5a1e48db47784c9afdbad38a33907cb2e98bbfdd/README.md)
+- `config.yaml` (from `config.sample.yaml`) for hedwig's config

-To output to stdout instead of files, remove the `file_output` section from the `config.yaml` file.
+- authentication against GCP is done with `gcp_auth`, you need to setup one of the 4 authentication methods listed [here](https://github.com/djc/gcp_auth/blob/5a1e48db47784c9afdbad38a33907cb2e98bbfdd/README.md)

-Hedwig can also be configured with environment variables, which is used for the local kubernetes development setup.
+Hedwig's config `config.yaml` can be replaced by environment variables, which is used for the local kubernetes development setup.
 All variables are namespaced under `PUSHGW`, with a double underscore (`__`) being the separator between the prefix and all keys.
 As an example, `server.bind_address` would be represented as `PUSHGW__SERVER__BIND_ADDRESS`.
 See `deploy/config.properties.sample` for an example configuration.

 ### Kubernetes